 If you don’t mind long road trips and want to enjoy the topography as you travel, then traveling to the lower Mustang via road might be the best option for you.
 It is very affordable, and with the right vehicle, it is also comfortable.
 No matter which mode of transportation you choose, your first step in this trip is Pokhara.
 It will take about 6-8 hours to reach Pokhara from Kathmandu.
 You will spend a night at Pokhara, allowing your body to rest and recover from the long travel.
 The next day, you can travel to Jomsom.

-You majorly have three options if you are planning a trip to Mustang via highway:
+You have three major options if you are planning a trip to Mustang via highway:

 Lower Mustang to Upper Mustang via Road